carrottens/Socket-based-applications-playground/README.md

 # Socket-based-applications-playground

- Second year practical work on socked-based applications in Python
+ The second year of university practical work on socked-based applications in Python.

+The assessment was split into a number of smaller tasks: ICMP Ping Client, Traceroute Client, Web Server, and Web Proxy.
+The argument parser was already written.